 - 1. Beware of hot plates.
 A hot, hot plate looks just like a cold, hot plate - 2.
 Use rubber grips to manipulate Erlenmeyers on hot plates.
 Once again, hot glassware looks just like cold glassware. - 3.
+Always carry out re-crystallizations in Erlenmeyers of appropriate size.
+Full is half full for glassware.
+Do not carry out re-crystallizations in beakers. - 4.
 Be prepared for occasional splattering of hot liquids.
-Of course, it is a really good idea to use BOILING STONES, but just in case do not stick your face over the flasks. - 4.
-Wear gloves and goggles at all times. - 5.
+Of course, it is a really good idea to use BOILING STONES, but just in case do not stick your face over the flasks. - 5.
+Wear gloves and goggles at all times. - 6.
 Do not touch chemicals (even with gloves).
-They are toxic and hazardous. - 6.
+They are toxic and hazardous. - 7.
 Never throw solid or liquid chemicals in the trash.
-When in doubt as to where to dispose of a chemical ask your instructor. - 7.
+When in doubt as to where to dispose of a chemical ask your instructor. - 8.
 Consult your instructor about major spills.
 If you come in contact with a chemical, flush the exposed area with cold water for fifteen minutes.